Cyclone Seroja update

 Watch the video to find out…

-Batteries play a big part in transforming our grid.
-There are currently two types of batteries being used as part our network:
+Batteries play a big part in connecting WA to a brighter energy future.
+There are currently three types of large-scale energy storage systems being used across our network:

-So not only do batteries benefit local customers by improving power reliability, but they also benefit the grid by smoothing the load.
+Batteries benefit customers by improving power reliability, but they also benefit the grid by smoothing the load and helping to integrate renewables.

 Watch this video to find out more…

-Our community battery program benefits the entire community, whether they have solar panels or not.
+Community batteries benefit the entire community, whether you have solar panels or not.

 This is because they are placed in areas where the network needs upgrading or adjusting to maintain power reliability and quality.
-For example, there might be a pressure point on a transformer for a two-way flow of power.
-So for an older part of the network, the two-way flow of power is more than the transformer was originally built to handle.
+For example, for an older part of the network, there might be too much pressure on a transformer to accept two-way flow of power.

 Community batteries solve this problem.
-They soak up any excess power and smooth the flow, improving power reliability and quality to local customers.
+They soak up any excess solar power and smooth the flow, improving power reliability and quality to customers.

 "The time for community batteries is now", says Brenton Laws, Business Development Manager.
 Why?